-Eating burgers from restaurants associated with higher obesity risk in in African-American womenDecember 11th, 2013 in Overweight and Obesity /
+Eating burgers from restaurants associated with higher obesity risk in in African-American womenDecember 11, 2013 in Medicine & Health / Overweight and Obesity

 Americans are increasingly eating more of their meals prepared away from home, and this is particularly true among African Americans, who also have higher rates of obesity than other Americans.
 Young adults tend to eat out more often at fast-food restaurants and these establishments are more often found in minority neighborhoods.
 A few studies have shown that frequently eating out is associated with greater weight gain than eating at home, but little previous research has focused on whether specific types of foods eaten at fast-food and full service restaurants have a greater effect.

 A research team from Boston University's Slone Epidemiology Center examined the association between consumption of foods from restaurants and risk of becoming obese in a large cohort of young African American women.
 Their results, published online today in Ethnicity & Disease, provide evidence that frequently eating hamburgers from restaurants is associated with higher risk of obesity.
 Higher intake of sugar-sweetened soft drinks, which are commonly consumed together with restaurant foods, was also independently associated with obesity risk.